 The Nova 3i has all the right specs but fails to bring them cohesively together to forge an identity of its own.

 Best Deals (Selling at 1 store)

-In the face of skyrocketing flagship prices, the value of mid-tier and budget options continues to grow - and the Huawei Nova 3i isn’t the exception.
+In the face of skyrocketing flagship prices from Samsung and Apple, the value presented by mid-tier and more budget-friendly smartphones continues to grow - and the Huawei Nova 3i isn’t an exception to this trend.
 For the respectable price-tag of $599, there’s a lot here to like.

 Still, there’s a distinct unevenness that sees the Nova 3i lag behind some of the alternatives - both from competitors and from Huawei themselves.
 For as many reasons that I can find to recommend this phone on its own, I struggle to find any specific case for why you should opt for it over the other options lurking just out of frame.